SRI-CSL/VCPublic/TimedIntruder2016July/README.txt

+This directory contains the implementation of the protocol specification language and timed intruder model described in

+Towards the Automated Verification of Cyber-Physical Security Protocols: Bounding the Number of Timed Intruders Vivek Nigam, Carolyn Talcott and Abraa ̃o Aires Urquiza to appear in ESORICS 2016.
+A tech report version is available at https://arxiv.org/pdf/1605.08563

 The following files define the syntax and semantics of CPSPs.

  term.maude      ---  the algebra of terms, various sets of terms,